 The University has very strict policies on academic dishonesty.
 Please be certain to familiarize yourself with these policies.
 A copy of them can be found at: http://www.northeastern.edu/osccr/academichonesty.html Any student found to be in violation of these policies may be removed from any competitive team that Northeastern University fields and may be referred to the Officer of Student Conduct and Conflict Resolution.

-government(s) you represent, it is understood that you are able to use official government statements as your own verbally.
+Please be advised that, as this course involves your acting as an “official” representative of the government(s) you represent, it is understood that you are able to use official government statements as your own verbally.
 In writing, you must indicate the individual or agency from which any such statement originates.
 It will be sufficient to state “My Government” in instances where you are restating official government policy, but not when using direct quotes.

-Requirements, Attendance, and Fees
+Requirements, Attendance, Grading, and Fees

-Lab Fee*: $50.00, Due September 24, 2013
+Lab Fee*: $50.00, Due September 24, 2014

 - Fees will be accepted late, but in order to cover costs associated with

-*Everyone pays this fee.
-Any student not paying the fee will be disallowed participation in conferences, at the discretion of the Instructor.
+* Any student not paying the fee will be disallowed participation in conferences, at the discretion of the Instructor.
 Any student that does not pay the fee may receive an Incomplete or Failing grade, also at the discretion of the Instructor.

 *** Active participation includes demonstrating that readings, research, and other expected preparation has been done by the student.

 In order to earn full credit for conference participation, students will be expected to:

 - Actively participate and contribute to the debate

-NERMAL: Northeast Regional Model Arab League Dates: Nov 1– 3, 2013
+NERMAL: Northeast Regional Model Arab League (Selected/Voluntary)

 Students are expected to attend the following: